-Studies that do not employ any numerical fixes \citep[e.g.,][]{Klencki:2018} are usually limited to stars less massive than 30\Msun{} or to the evolutionary phases before numerical instabilities arise in more massive stars.
-While this helps avoid bias due to numerical methods, it also inhibits exploring the late stage evolution of massive stars, such as the end of core helium burning and beyond.
+Studies that do not employ any pragmatic solutions \citep[e.g.,][]{Klencki:2018} are usually limited to stars less massive than 30\Msun{} or to the evolutionary phases before numerical instabilities arise in more massive stars.
+While this helps avoid bias due to pragmatic solutions, it also inhibits exploring the late-stage evolution of massive stars, such as the end of core helium burning and beyond.
 Thereby, affecting the potential studies involving stellar remnants and transients.

-Some studies also show that the HD limit can also be reproduced by stellar models by just using these numerical fixes.
+Some studies also show that the HD limit can also be reproduced by stellar models by just using these pragmatic solutions.
 For example, using just MLT++ as the source of excess envelope mixing in massive stars up to 50\Msun{}, \citet{Sabhahit:2021} were able to reproduce the lack of massive stellar models beyond the HD limit and the Davies limit at Galactic ($Z=0.017$), LMC ($Z=0.008$) and SMC ($Z=0.004$) metallicity.

 Recently, \citet{Gilkis2021} showed that using significantly enhanced mixing parameters in stellar models can reduce the time spent by stars beyond the HD limit.
 Following \citet{Gilkis2021}, in Figure~\ref{fig:hd_time} we show the amount of time stars spend beyond the HD limit as a function of initial mass for each of our sets of models.
-We see that the models computed with extra mass loss spend the least time (except for a 40\Msun{} stellar model) while most of the massive stars computed with enhanced mixing and MLT++ can spend between \timestento{2}{5} and \timestento{4}{5} years in the HD region.
-Therefore, models with extra mass loss may appear to be closest to observations (or lack of observations) of massive stars.
+We see that the models computed with enhanced mass loss spend the least time (except for a 40\Msun{} stellar model) while most of the massive stars computed with enhanced mixing and MLT++ can spend between \timestento{2}{5} and \timestento{4}{5} years in the HD region.
+Therefore, models with enhanced mass loss may appear to be closest to observations (or lack of observations) of massive stars.
 This, however, has serious implications for gravitational wave observations, as the maximum black hole mass predicted by this set of the model is just 35\Msun{} (see Figure~\ref{fig:remnant_mass}).